wdzhao123/APL/README.md

 # Eval
 ### DBD
 If you want to use Fmax and MAE to evaluate the results, you can run `./evaluate_dbd/evaluate.m` in MATLAB.
-It shows the PR cureve and F-measure curves at the same time.
+It shows the PR curve and F-measure curve at the same time.

 ### Deblurring
 If you want to use PSNR, SSIM and MAE to evaluate the result, use the following code: